 Fred Bogert, Music Director to Friday Church

 Fred Bogert has spent the last 45 years as composer, producer and performer of every style of music.
-Eleven years ago, he moved to Louisville from Nashville, where he recorded over three thousand songs as proprietor of Historic RCA Studio B and neighboring Studio C. Three of his produced CD’s were nominated for a Grammy.
+Fourteen years ago he moved to Louisville from Nashville, where he recorded over three thousand songs as proprietor of Historic RCA Studio B and neighboring Studio C. Three of the CD’s he produced were nominated for Grammies.

-Walter was hired November 2017 and has been a member of Highland since 1984.
-Walter oversees the care and use of the building, he works with technology needs within the office, and serves as the staff liaison to the Technology Ministry Group.
-He also works with the Congregational Safety resource group.
+Walter was hired in November 2017 and has been a member of Highland since 1984.
+Walter tends to the operations and management of the church, oversees the care and use of the building, and works with technology needs within the office.
+He serves as the staff liaison to the Technology Ministry Group, Property & Space Ministry Group, Congregational Safety resource group, Transportation group.
 Walter is married to Angela Collins, and has one child, Anna Kate McWhorter.